SiloCityLabs/lochnas/README.md

 #### Create SSL Certificates

-You will need to use the add-domain.sh script to create some SSL certificates for your nginx setup.
-This is highly recommended and uses letsencrypt for a valid certificate for free.
+You need to use the add-domain.sh script to create SSL certificates for your nginx setup.
+This is highly recommended and uses Let's Encrypt for a valid certificate for free.

 ```
 ./add-domain.sh cloud.domain.com